mu-editor/mu-editor.github.io/en/tutorials/1.2/moving-on.md

   REPL in Python 3 mode is a simplified version of a Jupyter notebook, so project Jupyter should immediately feel familiar.
 They also have a wonderfully friendly community.
-* [Atom](https://atom.io/) is a free and simple code editor with lots of useful *optional* features.
-Made by the folks at GitHub, it works with many different programming languages and on all the platforms supported by Mu.
 * [Visual Studio Code](https://code.visualstudio.com/) is a powerful yet easy to use cross platform code editor for many different programming languages.
   Microsoft have done a great job in supporting Python and